 Pure indulgence the healthy way: These sugar free chocolate cupcakes have a moist coconut flour base and are topped with a dreamy-creamy chocolate frosting.
 They are Keto, low carb and perfect for diabetics.

+Chocolate.
+Who doesn’t like it?
 Chocolate is about enjoying life.
 It is happiness and indulgence rolled into one.

 Now, there are those days that call for a bit more than one piece of chocolate.
 Days where you’d like to feast on it.
 Indulge.
 Turn it into an occasion and lick your fingers afterwards.

 For those days, I have a solution: serve some sugar free chocolate cupcakes!